rohan-deshpande/northwest/README.md

 npm run start --prefix src | npm run dev -- m=http://localhost:3000
 ```

-## Why?
+## What is this?

 [NW.js](http://nwjs.io) is a great tool for releasing JavaScript apps for desktop, but it doesn't really care _how_ to build your app (nor should it!).

-**Northwest** provides a way to `make` your NW.js app, and `seed` it from a source of your choice.
+**Northwest** is a CLI that provides a way to `make` your NW.js app, and `seed` it from a source of your choice.
 You can currently seed from a git repository, an npm package or a whitelisted command.
 It also gives you some tools to `dev` with your chosen seed inside the NW.js app runtime giving you access to node modules and things like the user's file system.
 You also get built-in scripts to `release` your app for Mac, Linux & Windows in various flavours.

-## But...
-Electron?
+### Why not Electron?

 Electron is no doubt an excellent alternative to NW.js with a huge community behind it and a lot of support.
 However, it lacks some features which NW.js provides, namely better [source code protection](http://docs.nwjs.io/en/latest/For%20Users/Advanced/Protect%20JavaScript%20Source%20Code/) options.
 The Electron team has consistently stated that they will [not be offering it in the near future](https://github.com/electron/electron/issues/3041).
 So basically, if you want source code protection for your desktop JavaScript app, NW.js is currently the only tool to provide it out of the box.

-## Understanding NW.js
+### Understanding NW.js

 It's recommended that you've got at least a basic understanding of NW.js before using **Northwest**, here's some parts of the documentation that are must-reads: